nikogura/nikogura.com/VaultOperator.md

 In the meantime, I'll probably do some sort of a Job that no-ops until it gets something back from those two calls, and then creates the resource.

+You can, however, pre create the certificate before the issuer exists.
+It will sit in an unready state until you create the issuer.
+This means we can probably cheaply script the resource creation.